rust-lang/cargo/src/doc/src/commands/cargo-login.md

 the providers from the config value `registry.global-credential-providers` will be attempted, starting from the end of the list.

-If the _token_ argument is not specified, it will be read from stdin.
+The _token_ will be read from stdin.

 The API token for crates.io may be retrieved from <https://crates.io/me>.